 Any Calvin student with the following characteristics may apply for the Orientation Assistant position:

-- Has citizenship outside the US or Canada or has had significant international experience
+- Has citizenship outside the US or Canada; US or Canadian citizens that have had significant international experience

 - Has interest in and commitment to helping new students make a smooth and successful adjustment to Calvin